Earn An Online Computational Fluid Dynamics Certificate. Acquire Versatile Skills for Several Engineering Fields.

 Progress Quickly With A Compact Curriculum.

-To qualify for this certificate, students must first have this prerequisite: Introductory Fluid Dynamics & Heat Transfer (MEEM 3201).
+To qualify for this certificate, students must first have this prerequisite: Introductory Fluid Dynamics and Heat Transfer (MEEM 3201).

 The Online Computational Fluid Dynamics Certificate, comprised of only 9 credits, is flexible and compact enough to fit around the demands of your life, your job, and your other responsibilities.
 To complete your certificate, you will take 6 credits of required courses and 3 credits of electives.